Written by Divinity Nutra, Updated on March 19, 2023

 This result suggests that turmeric may offset performance deficits associated with exercise-induced muscle damage.

 Further research indicates that turmeric may also stimulate skeletal muscle regeneration following a traumatic injury.
 Studies show that curcumin administration may stimulate both cell differentiation and proliferation under certain conditions through inhibition of inflammatory pathways.

 Turmeric’s antioxidant properties also demonstrate an ability to reverse impaired exercise performance resulting from oxidative stress in skeletal muscle.
-These findings suggest possible therapeutic applications for the treatment of muscle injuries, as well as controlling symptoms of fibromyalgia and chronic fatigue syndrome.
-(8, 9)
+These findings suggest possible therapeutic applications for the treatment of muscle injuries, as well as for controlling symptoms of fibromyalgia and chronic fatigue syndrome.

-Is turmeric good for fibromyalgia and chronic fatigue syndrome?
-The answer appears to be, yes, and with almost no side effects at lower dosages.
+Does turmeric help fibromyalgia and chronic fatigue syndrome?
+The answer appears to be, yes, and with almost no side effects using a lower dosage, making it a common home remedy for muscle soreness.
 Studies have shown significant evidence that curcumin can reduce both oxidative stress and chronic inflammation associated with these disorders and widespread musculoskeletal pain.

 Turmeric’s properties may help with muscle pain, growth, and recovery following exercise-induced muscle damage.
-If you’re looking for a natural way to control symptoms related to fibromyalgia while maintaining an active lifestyle, talk to a certified medical professional and ask if turmeric curcumin extract can improve your situation.
+If you’re looking for a natural way to control symptoms related to fibromyalgia while maintaining an active lifestyle, talk to a certified medical professional and ask if turmeric for fibromyalgia pain can improve your situation.